How to automate flight ops of drones and eVTOLs without risking flight safety

 When flying close to the ground, terrain, and obstacles are a constant threat, and aircraft performance and endurance are limited.
 In today’s world of commercial aviation, this type of flight operation is executed only by specialized operators with highly qualified pilots – e.g., emergency medical helicopters or services to offshore oil rigs.
 Unmanned aviation thus faces two issues.
 The first is to operate in these environmental conditions.
 The other is to reduce human involvement at the same time without sacrificing flight safety.

 Stepping up with technology

-The Unisphere Smart 4D Trajectory also includes pilot know-how transferred into automated evaluation algorithms.
-In a second step, the data is scanned to generate information on the feasibility and risk of a flight.
+The Unisphere Smart 4D Trajectory includes pilot know-how transferred into automated evaluation algorithms.
+In the second step, the data is scanned to generate information on the feasibility and risk of a flight.
 Using the computation power of the cloud, Unisphere currently simulates and evaluates about 30.000 trajectories per day with the ability to scale.
-Next, an interface to U-Space Service providers is planned to integrate real-time air traffic data which enables instant in-flight replanning.
+Next, an interface to U-Space Service providers is planned to integrate real-time air traffic data, enabling instant in-flight replanning.

 Unisphere's NOVA Operations Platform is commercial aviation know-how transferred into software.
 The integrated Smart 4D Trajectory is a key technology to automate the operation of BVLOS drones and eVTOLs, reducing the human interaction for every individual flight.